Paul Manafort Teamed Up With Obama’s Lawyer to Help Putin Ally

 Faced with an urgent PR problem, Manafort and his team came up with a solution: get a respected American law firm to investigate.
 It would not be the last time the Yanukovych team got U.S. firms to present them in the best possible light—and through Democratic-aligned organizations.
 In 2012, the Clinton-allied Podesta Group, The Daily Beast has reported, blasted to Capitol Hill staff sanitized descriptions of Ukrainian elections—penned by a Putin ally, no less—right at a moment of democratic backsliding in Kiev.

 On this occasion, the firm of choice was the legal powerhouse Skadden Arps—and, in particular, two attorneys with substantial ties to the Obama administration.
 Greg Craig, a partner at the firm, had been Barack Obama’s first White House counsel.
 Cliff Sloan was a former Clinton White House attorney who would go on to become the State Department’s envoy for closing the Guantanamo Bay detention facility.
-Both are named in documents, recovered from Yanukovych’s government, that Tymoshenko later in a since-dismissed lawsuit in a New York federal court.
+Both are named in documents, recovered from Yanukovych’s government, that Tymoshenko later submitted in a since-dismissed lawsuit in a New York federal court.

 “Whenever you hire a lawyer, you’re hiring their resume their reputation and their connections,” said Renato Mariotti, a former federal prosecutor in Chicago.
 “So when Manafort was deciding who to hire for this particular job, it stands to reason he wanted to show that support for the pro-Russia party in Ukraine was bipartisan and perhaps he wanted a report that the Obama administration would take seriously.”